dcppc/2018-june-workshop/docs/index.md

 ### Goals

 The goals of all monnthly workshop are to build community, to facilitate planned and serendipitous collaboration across teams, and to surface hidden issues around technical and conceptual interoperability.
 Teams Helium, Argon, Calcium, and Xenon are planning a 2-day hackathon that will run concurrently with the workshop.
 The hackathon themes are **Workflows**, **DOS+BDBags**, and **Auth**.
 When you [register](https://ti.to/dcppc/june-data-commons-workshop), you will be asked to indicated the extent to which you plan to particpate in the workshop and/or hacathon.

+### Wi-Fi Access

+1. Select ReedXenia from your list of wireless networks.
+2. Members outside the Reed community should click "Register as Guest" and enter a name and e-mail address or phone number.
+Log in using your e-mail address as the username, and the numerical password e-mailed/texted to you.
+3. After registering, you may be warned by your browser that you're being redirected to Reed's homepage.

+Having problems?
+Talk to the registration desk or [see here](bit.ly/reedwireless).

+### Parking
+The "West Parking Lot" is just outside the Performing Arts Building.
+You can park there.
+Visit the [Reed parking map](https://www.reed.edu/cep/venues/parker-house/parking-map.html) for more information. _Note, on that Map, the fine arts building is building No. 21.

 ### Accommodations